 4. Did You Grab Everything?

-Whatever materials you carry to the site you visit, you should ensure to bring them out with you.
+You should ensure that you bring whatever materials you carry to the site you visit with you.
 There is no better way to preserve an ancient site for others to enjoy.

 Always remember that leaving materials like campfires, food, and trash can contaminate the site, making it more difficult for people to understand and learn the historical significance of artifacts.